Home

 • Add a little flour at a time until the dough doesn't stick to your hands when handling.

-COOK'S TIPS
+BENG'S TIPS

 • The dough dries up easily when exposed to air so keep a moist towel handy to cover it during preparation.

-• When using the sweet rice flour, it is much easier to mix the flour and liquid in a food processor.
+• When using the rice flour, it is much easier to mix the flour and liquid in a food processor.
 Put the flour in the food processor and add the liquid a little at a time, until the dough ball is formed.
 Finish off by hand, adding a little flour at a time to get the right consistency.

-• Go to Galapong Top Page
+Return to Galapong Top page